mIRC-Scripters/mirckb/docs/source/identifiers/leftwinwid.rst

       leave:clear @tester | drawtext @tester 1 15 15 Mouse left window with ID $leftwinwid
     }

-Once the above example has fired up, the mouse can now be hovered over the ''@tester'' window, and then moved outside of the window.
-In the top-left corner there will now be some text that says ''Mouse left window with ID <WindowID>'', where <WindowID> is replaced with the actual window's ID.
+Once the above example has fired up, the mouse can now be hovered over the ``@tester`` window, and then moved outside of the window.
+In the top-left corner there will now be some text that says ``Mouse left window with ID <WindowID>``, where <WindowID> is replaced with the actual window's ID.

 Compatibility
 -------------